schmettow/New_Stats/docs/Linear_mixed-effects_models.md

 ```

-## Nested random effects
+## Nested random effects {#nested-re}

-#### INTRO

-*Nested random effects* (NREs) represent nested sampling schemes.
+In some research designs, we have populations, where every member contains a population by itself.
 A classic example is from educational research: a sample of schools is drawn and inside every school a sample of students is selected.
 Like cross-classified models, nested models consist of multiple levels.
 The difference is that if one knows the lowest (or: a lower) level of an observation, the next higher level is unambiguous, like:

 + every student is in exactly one class
 + every participant is from exactly one professional group

-As we have seen above, cross-classified models play a primary role in design research, due to the user/task/design encounter.
+*Nested random effects* (NRE) represent nested sampling schemes.
+As we have seen above, cross-classified models play an important role in design research, due to the user/task/design encounter.
 NREs are more common in research disciplines where organisation structures or geography plays a role, such as education science (think of the international school comparison studies PISA and TIMMS), organisational psychology or political science.
-One examples of a nested sampling structure in design research is the CUE8 study, which is the eighth instance of  Comparative Usability Evaluation (CUE) studies, pioneered by Rolf Molich [CUE8].
+One examples of a nested sampling structure in design research is the CUE8 study, which is the eighth instance of  Comparative Usability Evaluation (CUE) studies by Rolf Molich [%CUE8].
 Different to what the name might suggest, not designs are under investigation in CUE, but usability professionals.
 The over-arching question in the CUE series is the performance and reliability of usability professionals when evaluating designs.
 Earlier studies sometimes came to devastating results regarding consistency across professional groups when it comes to identifying and reporting usability problems.
 We always knew, qualitative analysis is much harder to do in an objective way, did we not?
 The CUE8 study lowered the bar, by asking whether several professional groups will arrive at consistent measures for time-on-task.

 The CUE8 study measured time-on-task in usability tests, which had been conducted by 14 different teams.
 The original research question was: How reliable are time-on-task measures across teams?
 All teams used the same website (a car rental company) and the same set of tasks.
 All teams did moderated or remote testing (or both) and recruited their own sample of participants.
 So, the analysis can performed on three levels: the population level would tell us the overall performance on this website.
 That could be interesting for the company running it.
 Below that are the teams and asking how they vary is the primary research question.
-At the same time, participants  make another level of analysis, but every participant encounters only a single team.
-This is why it is called nested.
+At the same time, participants  make another level of analysis.
+Because every participant is assigned to exactly one team, we can call this a nested situation.
+If that weren't the case, say there is one sample of participants shared by the teams, that would be just cross-classification.

-If the original research question is on the consistency across teams, we can readily take the random effect variance as a measure for the opposite: when variance is high, consietsncy is low.
+As the original research question is on the consistency across teams, we can readily take the random effect variance as a measure for the opposite: when variance is high, consistency is low.
 But, how low is low?
 It is difficult to come up with an absolute standard for inter-team reliability.
 Because we also have the participant-level, we can resort to a relative standard: how does the variation between teams compare to variation between individual participants?

 Under this perspective, we examine the data.
 This time, we have real time-on-task data and as so often, it is highly skewed.
 Again, we use the trick of logarithmic transformation to obtain a more symmetric distribution of residuals.
 The downside is that the outcome variable may not be zero.
 For time-on-task data this is not an issue.
 In fact, the original CUE8 data set contains several observations with unrealistically low times.
 Before proceeding to the model, we explore the original variable `ToT` on the two levels (Participant and Team): In the following code the mean ToT is computed for the two levels of analysis, participants and teams and shown in ascending order.